dirkyboy098/juliarFuture/README.md

 The download should automatically begin.

 # Modes
 JuliarCompiler.jar works in 3 modes.
-It can be compiled,interpreted,  and ran through FastCGI web services.
+It can be compiled, interpreted, and ran through FastCGI web services.

 # Compile
 JuliarCompiler.jar works on all platforms that have JAVA installed.
 So it is system independent!